MGTheTrain/wasm-poc/README.md

 A collection showcasing how to generate WASM from various programming languages and execute the WASM code using a WASM runtime.

 **NOTE:** HTTP services might be hard to compile since socket support might not yet be available in Wasi.
-Search in [following link for `socket support`](https://atamel.dev/posts/2023/06-26_compile_rust_go_wasm_wasi/).
-Optionally check further CNCF projects:
+Therefore search in [following link for `socket support`](https://atamel.dev/posts/2023/06-26_compile_rust_go_wasm_wasi/).
+Optionally check further projects:
 - [runwasi - Facilitates running Wasm / WASI workloads managed by containerd](https://github.com/containerd/runwasi)
 - [spin - Spin is the open source developer tool for building and running serverless applications powered by WebAssembly.](https://github.com/fermyon/spin)